o42a/o42a-doc/contents/docs/sources/index.md

 encoding considered UTF-8, unless explicitly [overridden](o42ac.html).
 Each project has at least one such file.

 A project may contain multiple source files.
-But despite their number, their `o42ac` compiler accepts only one as argument.
+But despite their number, the `o42ac` compiler accepts only one as argument.
 This file contains a main module definition and the name of this file corresponds to the name of that module.